-Using natural food colouring ingredients to tint homemade dog treats.
-Whether you are not keen on artificial food colouring or just want to mix things up, here are some natural foods and add-ins to create all-natural colourful dog-friendly treats.
+Using natural food colouring ingredients in my favourite way to tint homemade dog treats.
+Why bother with colour?
+It’s totally optional.
+The dogs care far more about tasty than pretty, but we can still have fun making and sharing cute dog treats.
+With naturally coloured ingredients, you can make colourful homemade dog treats and still keep things healthy.
+Win win!
+Whether you’re not keen on artificial food colouring or just want to mix things up, here are some natural foods and add-ins to create all-natural colourful dog-friendly treats.

 Can Dogs See Colour?

-Contrary to what many people believe, dogs are not colour blind.
-They just see colours (and more) quite differently than people.
+Contrary to what many people believe, dogs are able to see colour.
+They just naturally see colours (and more) quite differently than most people.
+Curious?
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples, like the pictures below.
 It’s been a life-changing learning for our family, especially with Oli’s reduced vision.
 Definitely worth taking a little time to read and understand!
+But even with that added awareness, colouring and decorating treats is much more about our enjoyment in making and serving them than pleasing the dogs.
+Dogs don’t care how pretty their treats are, just that they smell and taste great.
+Yummo!
+All that pretty prep is just for us crazy humans, and using colours can be fun for theming treats for special occasions or just because it’s doggone cute!
+So what are the options for choosing and using food colouring for dog treats?

-Using Food Colouring and/or Coloured Ingredients in Dog Treats
+Using Food Colouring or Coloured Ingredients in Dog Treats

-Animal experts currently advise that most standard human food colourings (not alcohol-based of course) are pet safe.
-Just like with humans, there can be individual sensitivities and expert advice is always subject to possible change and new information emerges.
-Personally, I’m ok with using food colourings in homemade dog (or human) treats, but I still prefer keeping it natural, if possible.
+Animal experts currently advise that most standard human food colourings (non alcohol-based) are pet safe.
+Just like with humans though, there can be individual sensitivities and expert advice is always subject to possible change and new information emerges.
+Personally, I’m ok with occasionally using food colourings in homemade dog treats (or human treats), but I prefer using natural ingredients, if possible.
+There are so many natural tinting options in dog-friendly scents and flavours that can be used instead!

-There are also tutorials online for making your own natural ready-to-use food colouring, if you’re keen.
+There are lots of tutorials online for making your own natural ready-to-use food colouring, if you’re keen.
 Again, consider all ingredients carefully for suitability for dogs.
-I haven’t experimented with making food colouring.
-I’d rather just use the natural colouring ingredients straight up and mix in small quantities at time of use, if needed.
+Personally, I haven’t experimented with make-ahead food colourings.
+Why bother?
+For the way I bake, I prefer using the natural colouring ingredients straight up and mixing with small quantities at time of use.
+It’s simple and always fresh.

 Many dog-friendly foods have their own natural colours that can be used alone or blended to create colourful treats.
-I prefer using these natural colouring options for tinting dog treats.
-They offer extra scent, taste, and/or nutritional value.
+I prefer using these natural colouring options for creating colours and tinting dog treats.
+In addition to colour, they often offer extra scent, taste, and/or nutritional value.
 They may not have quite the same colour palette or characteristics, but since the dogs prefer yum to looks, I’m cool with that.
-Let’s take a closer look at colours and options.
+Let’s take a closer look at some dog-friendly treat ingredient colourings and options.

 Naturally Coloured Ingredients for Homemade Dog Treats